SoftInstigate/restheart-plugin-skeleton/README.md

 $ mvn fizzed-watcher:run
 ```

-You can also start the server with docker and have the container updated and restarted every time the plugin jar is rebuilt.
+You can also start the server with docker-compose and have the container updated and restarted every time the plugin jar is rebuilt.

 ```
-$ mvn package docker:build docker:start docker:watch -Ddocker.showLogs=true
+$ docker-compose up

 ```